ianmobbs/-old-ianmobbs.github.io/_posts/2017-08-08-npr-sunday-puzzle.md

 	return False
 ```

 I initially thought set comparisons would be the way to go, but for this challenge, **the order of the letters matters**.
 The challenge answer of Onegin would've failed using set comparisons, because we're changing the letter 'r' to a letter that's already in the word 'Oregon'.
-While there are definitely improvments to be made, those are for another day.
+While there are definitely improvements to be made, those are for another day.
 In retrospect, my initial function didn't even handle this properly - just look at some of the output!
 Fortunately, I was working on such a small scale it didn't matter too much.